 Secondly, while the sex offender registry is available to the public, the child abuse and neglect registry is not.
 Only CPS workers, police and other members of law enforcement may access this database.
 However, that may change in the near future.

 What is Wyatt’s Law?

-Wyatt's Law is a proposed legislation currently making its way through Michigan's government, that would legalize the creation of the United States first ever public access, searchable database for convicted child abusers.
+Wyatt’s Law is a proposed piece of legislation currently making its way through Michigan’s government, that would legalize the creation of the United States first-ever public access, searchable database for convicted child abusers.

 Wyatt’s law contains three bills that, if passed into law, would require people convicted of child abuse in Michigan to register on the central registry.
 First, second and third degree convictions, which are all felonies under Michigan law, would all require 10 year registrations.
 Fourth and fifth degree convictions, which are both misdemeanors, would require that an individual remain on the registry for five years.

 Wyatt, the child for whom the proposed law is named, was severely abused by Rachel Edwards, who was his father’s girlfriend at the time.
 His mother, Erica Hammel, was certain that Edwards was abusing her son, but couldn’t prove it to the judge during custody hearings in the family court, as she had no access to Edwards’ criminal records.